 Degree Granting Department

-Gilbert, Richard A.
+Richard A. Gilbert, Ph.D.

 Approximately 44% of the citrus that is processed becomes processing residue.
 The residue consists of the non-juice components of a citrus fruit, primarily peel and pulp, and is recovered by conversion to animal feed.
 The material is hygroscopic, agglomerating, has a wide particle size distribution, and must be carefully dried to avoid thermal damage to nutrients and flavors.
 This dissertation evaluates the possibility of utilizing a vibrofluidized bed dryer for citrus processing residue.
 Results demonstrate that it is possible to overcome the agglomeration difficulties associated with this material, offering an economically viable alternative processing methodology.

 Characteristics that describe the vibrofluidized bed drying of the residue were determined.
 The conditions that facilitated fluidization were: 1) A particle size distribution of the dried residue that was lognormal, had a geometric mean diameter, dgw, of 3.829 mm, and a geometric standard deviation, Sgw, of 2.49x10-07 mm.
-2) A vibrational acceleration, Aw2/g, of 2.54.
+2) A vibrational acceleration, Aω2/g, of 2.54.
 3) A minimum vibrofluidization velocity, Umvf, of 4.2 cm/s.
 The controlling mechanism of the falling rate period was determined to be diffusion, with an effective diffusion coefficient, Deff, of 2.85x10-5 cm/s, and critical moisture content, Mc, of 30%.
 Economic evaluation of the proposed method has a payback period of 4.34 years, and an estimated processing cost of $33 per ton of dried material.

 Scholar Commons Citation

-Roe, Eric A., "Vibrofluidized bed drying of citrus processing residue for byproduct recovery" (2003).
+Roe, Eric A., "Vibrofluidized Bed Drying Of Citrus Processing Residue For Byproduct Recovery" (2003).
 Graduate Theses and Dissertations.